libavg/libavg/sphinxdoc/misc.rst

             asynchronous to normal playback.
 If you need to immediately re-open the video file (e.g. for playback in a video node), destroy the python object first.
 This waits for sync.

-    .. autofunction:: pointInPolygon(point, poly) -> bool

-        Checks if a point is inside a polygon.

-        :param Point2D point: Point to check.
-        :param poly: List of points which constitute a polygon to check against.
-        :returns: :py:const:`True` if point is inside, :py:const:`False` otherwise.

     .. autofunction:: validateXml(xmlString, schemaString, xmlName, schemaName)